-General Liability has historically covered NA-hosted or co-hosted meetings, national night out events, picnics, garage sales, clean ups, littler pick-up and other small scale community events under 500 people (e.g. Harvest Celebration).
+General Liability insurance typically covers NA-hosted or co-hosted meetings, national night out events, picnics, garage sales, clean ups, littler pick-up and other small scale community events under 300 people (e.g. Harvest Celebration).
 For now, these types of activates are still common and are covered.

-The NA would need to host the event for it to be covered.
-If it is a large event like a movie in the park or more than 500 people or contains high-risk activities like trampolines or alcohol, or music, you will need to issue a request to have this special event covered.
+The NA would need to host or co-host the event for it to be covered.
+If it is a large event like a movie in the park or more than 300 people or contains high-risk activities like trampolines, a bouncy house, alcohol, or music, you will need to issue a request to have this special event covered.
 Special events can cost anywhere from $50 – $500 per event.

 Events that include high risk activities.
-According to the insurance provider that typically includes: alcohol, music, over 300 people, trampolines, races and competitive sports, and other dangerous activities.
+According to the insurance provider that typically includes: alcohol, music, over 300 people, trampolines, races and competitive sports, bouncy houses, and other dangerous activities.

 Events and activities on City-owned property like parks or in the road right-of-way typically require proof of general liability insurance.
-Ideally, the NA will know what events they have coming up in May when SEUL renews its insurance and make the request at that time.
-We understand that things come up and you may need to request a certificate mid-year.
-Please give SEUL at least 2 weeks to get the certificate.
+Ideally, the NA will know what events they have coming up in May when SEUL prepares to renew its insurance policy and make the request at that time.
+However, we understand that things come up and you may need to request a certificate mid-year.
+Please give SEUL at least a week to get the certificate.
 It can take anywhere from 2-15 days to get a certificate depending on a number of factors.